AmandaFrisk/AmandaFrisk/README.md

- Hi, I am a passionate coder currently learning Python and enjoying the challenge. 🐍
+  🐍 I am a passionate coder currently learning Python and enjoying the challenge.

-I am a creative problem solver who likes to work with clients and bring technology to life. 🌱
+🌱 I  like to work with clients and bring technology to life.

-My super power is being able to break down concepts into simple terms. 💪
+💪  My super power is being able to break down complex concepts into simple terms.